 However, considering some of the conditions that can cause hormonal acne in adults, you should consult an OBGYN or dermatologist.
 For starters, they can prescribe you a higher concentration topical treatment that has the potential to be more effective, or even recommend a combination hormone birth control pill to treat your acne.
 It’s also possible that your birth control is causing you to break out, so they may recommend you switch methods or opt out of BC.
 It’s important to keep in mind that everyone’s hormonal equilibrium varies, and to properly treat acne-causing imbalances, you may have to go through a trial-and-error process to determine what underlying condition may be causing it.
 It’s annoying, but it’s an unfortunate part of battling acne.

 Treating hormonal acne can be a long, frustrating process.
 Though it may be tempting to turn to natural “remedies” and supposed quick-fixes, physicians discourage patients from trying these alternative medicines before consulting a professional.
 The “natural” hormones in over-the-counter acne treatments are often derived from plants, whose chemical makeup is starkly different than that of humans.
 These fundamental differences in structure, paired with sometimes shaky regulations on supplements by the Food and Drug Administration, make results uncertain, and sometimes even dangerous.

-Hormonal acne is often a symptom of an underlying condition.
+Hormonal acne is sometimes a symptom of an underlying condition.
 If you see your doctor and can, together, determine the condition that’s triggering your breakouts, you can work together to come up with a treatment plan that’s right for your individual chemical makeup.
 Although hormonal acne can be particularly tricky and frustrating to treat, the guidance of a professional could help you clear up your skin safely and relatively quickly.
 Every person’s body is fundamentally unique, which means your acne treatment should be, too.